A step-by-step guide to growing pumpkins in containers on your patio or deck

 - People often ask if you can grow pumpkins in 5-gallon buckets.
 This is a popular approach for tomatoes and other vegetables, but I wouldn’t attempt it with pumpkins.
 Find a 10-gallon bucket at minimum, or better yet, use a larger container that won’t crowd the roots.

 - Some people mix their own potting soil, and if you’re doing a full container garden or growing several big plants, that’s not a bad idea.
-Here’s a basic container potting soil recipe if you go that route.
+Check out my post about potting soil for container gardens if you’d like to learn more.

 - Personally, I just buy the good stuff pre-made.
 It’s a lot easier, and there are some great options like:

 Pumpkins, like most vining plants that produce fruit, are big eaters and prefer well-fertilized soil.

 - When planting, work in several big handfuls of aged compost.
 (You can buy it in bags or use your own.
 If you use your own, be sure to sift it first, to minimize the bugs and things you’re adding to the container.)